threatre.jpg

 Our Venues

 Where will you perform?
 The DWU Theatre opened in September 2017.
 This $1.2-million, 5,000-square-foot building is located on the south side of Dakota Discovery Museum on DWU’s campus.
-The facility houses a black-box theatre, scene shop, office space, dressing rooms, bathrooms and a green room.
+The facility houses a Black Box Theatre, scene shop, office space, dressing rooms, bathrooms and a green room.

 The Pepsi-Cola Theatre for the Performing Arts is another venue used by Dakota Wesleyan theatre.
 In a partnership with the Mitchell Area Community Theatre, DWU theatre presents theatrical productions at this community facility when the occasion calls.
 DWU theatre students also participate in the MACT by acting, directing, stage managing or designing shows.